 Students, faculty, visiting scholars, and members of the public with research inquiries are welcome to consult the Archives & Special Collections.
 Appointments are highly recommended to ensure availability of materials and staff assistance.
 You can make an appointment by contacting the Archives & Special Collections staff at email@example.com.
 For information regarding access to records relating to the Board of Trustees, Office of the President, and Office of the Provost, please read our access policies.

 The Archives & Special Collections are located on the second floor of the Collins Memorial Library.
-The A&SC is open by appointment only during the summer months.
-Please contact us to schedule a visit.
+The A&SC is open Monday through Friday from 8:00 AM to 5:00 PM.
+We have drop-in hours for researchers Monday through Wednesday from 11:00 AM to 4:00 PM.
+You may contact firstname.lastname@example.org to make an appointment.

 Copies may be made by staff for the convenience of the individual user in support of research and teaching if the item can stand the stress.

 Images from the Archives & Special Collections may be copied for personal use only.
 Use of images for publication or exhibition requires written permission from the University of Puget Sound.

 Photographs available through the University of Puget Sound website must be credited to the University of Puget Sound Archives & Special Collections and to the photographer or creator (if known).
 Images on this website must not be altered (cropped/overcopied, etc) without written permission of the University of Puget Sound Archives & Special Collections.